wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/transaction.md

 * data transaction writes data to an account data storage;
 * transfer transaction moves a certain amount of the token from one account to another.

 Waves provides a large number of transaction types.
-See the [Transaction Type](/en/blockchain/transaction-type) section for more information.
+See the [Transaction Type](/en/blockchain/transaction-type) article for more information.
 Depending on the type, transactions may contain different fields.

 **Transaction Proof**

 On Waves, each transaction can be sent only from the account.
 Transaction that is sent from ordinary (unscripted) account must contain a proof – a sender's digital signature.
 (Smart accounts and dApps can set their own rules for verification of outgoing transations).
 See the [Transaction Proof](/en/blockchain/transaction/transaction-proof) section for more information.

-There are two option to sign a transaction:
+There are two options to sign a transaction:

 * If your app sends trancastions on your behalf, you can use your own seed phrase to sign transactions.
 This way is described in [Sign Transaction Using Your Own Seed](#sign-transaction-using-your-own-seed) section below.
 * If your app sends transactions on behalf of range of users, we don't recommend to inquire their seed phrases.
 Instead, use the official wallet software – for example, provided by Waves.Exchange team.
 This way is described in [Sign Transaction on Behalf of User](#sign-transaction-on-behalf-of-user) section below.